Context Awareness

 Can enterprise admins control Context Awareness for their organization?

-Yes, on Enterprise plans.
-Admins go to the Organization settings page and find Context Awareness under Data Controls.
+On Enterprise plans, admins can control Context Awareness from the organization admin portal.
 They can set it to Available (the default — each user controls their own toggle) or Disable for all users (turns Context Awareness off for everyone and locks the toggle).

 Limitations and notes